Opioid Addiction Affects Millions

 Children and Opioid Abuse

 Young children and adolescents are not immune to Opioid addiction and dependency.
 Children have a higher risk of Opioid addiction if their parents were addicted.
 Expectant mothers who are addicted to Opioids can pass the addiction to their unborn babies, as the chemicals pass through their blood stream into the unborn child’s.
-As a result, babies are born with symptoms of Opioid withdrawal, low body weight, and a number of birth defects.
+As a result, babies are born with symptoms of Opioid withdrawal, low body weight, and a number of birth defects, collectively known as neonatal abstinence syndrome.

 Children can access and use prescription drugs they find in their parents’ cabinets without their parents’ consent.
 In 2015, 276,000 people aged 12 to 17 used opioids, with 122,000 suffering addiction.
 Adolescents are being prescribed Opioids in higher numbers, doubling from the 90s.
-In 2017 alone, 772 young people aged 15 to 19 overdosed.
+In 2017 alone, 772 young people aged 15 to 19 overdosed, most from heroin.

 Why Is Opioid Addiction Affecting So Many People?

-Opioids are popular for the rewarding effects they produce on the brain.
+Opioids are popular for the rewarding effects they produce in the brain and body.
 Chemicals in the brain, such as Dopamine, are released during Opioid use, creating a surge of pleasurable and intense sensations.
-Opioid use releases anywhere from 2 to 10 times the amount of dopamine released from natural activities like drinking water, exercising, and eating a good meal.
+Opioid use releases anywhere from 5 to 10 times the amount of dopamine released from natural activities like drinking water, exercising, and eating a good meal.

 Exposure to different Opioids can further increase addiction.
 Opioids like Fentanyl can be mixed with stimulants like Cocaine without the users’ knowledge, creating an intense release of feel good chemicals with fatal outcomes.
-Due to the release of endorphins, users who are seeking to fill a void can find themselves experimenting with stronger Opioids.
+Users who are seeking to fill a void can find themselves experimenting with stronger Opioids.
 Morphine, for example, may not hold its power after months or years of use, and can be replaced with Fentanyl, which is 100 times stronger and incredibly easy to overdose.

 Are You Ready to Be Treated for Opioid Abuse?